bnagy/crashwalk/README.md

 ### Tidy

 When you have crashfiles that don't repro under the debugger they are not added to the `cwtriage` cache database, which means that `cwtriage` will attempt to run then every time, even without `-seen`.
 If you have a lot of these files, or if they're particularly slow (such a memory eaters and hangs) then they can add a lot of time to each run.
-By using the `-tidy` flag, files that don't crash under the debugger will be moved to a directory at the same level.
-For AFL directories we substitute cwtidy for crashes, so you'll get `cwtidy`, `cwtidy.2015-08-28-12:27:45` etc. For non-AFL use we just create a directory like `cwtidy.<original dirname>`.
+By using the `-tidy` flag, files that don't crash under the debugger will be moved to a directory inside the crash directory.

 ## cwdump